Center for Community-Engaged Translational Research (CCETR)

-The Center for Community-Engaged Translational Research (CCETR), a research resource of the Duncan Family institute, helps investigators implement their research in community settings and supports the recruitment and retention of minorities and women to clinical trials.
-We help translate MD Anderson's scientific discoveries into real-world interventions and programs through a range of applications, project implementation and dissemination.
+The Center for Community-Engaged Translational Research (CCETR), a research resource of the Duncan Family Institute, helps investigators implement their research in community settings and supports the recruitment and retention of minorities and women to clinical trials at MD Anderson.
+CCETR translates MD Anderson's scientific discoveries into real-world interventions and programs.
+We offer researchers a range of services from brief initial consultations to develop research questions/ideas to collaborations on grant applications, project implementation and dissemination.

 - Clinical and behavioral research departments across the institution